Kim Molina: Early and personal life

 Molina grew up in Saudi Arabia where her parents work.
 Her father is a well-established dentist.
 She studied in Al Jazeera International School in Dammam.

-In August 2024, Jerald Napoles and Molina announced their engagement, 10 years after they first met at the PETA theater.
+In August 2024, Jerald Napoles and Molina announced their engagement, 10 years after they first met at the PETA theater; they eventually married on March 1, 2026.

 Early life and career

 Singing

 Molina started singing at the age of two.
 She began performing as front act to local Filipino artists' in the Middle East shows at the age of five.
 At 14, she won ABS-CBN's Middle East search for The Filipino Channel Pop Star, besting winners from Kuwait, Bahrain, Saudi Arabia, and Dubai.
 In 2009 she was chosen to represent the Middle East for the World Championships of the Performing Arts in Los Angeles, California.
 She was a multi-medalist and was awarded the title Senior Grand Champion Vocalist Of The World.

 Theater

 As a stage actress, she had her professional theatre debut with Viva Atlantis' production of Disney's Tarzan in 2013.
 She was then included in the original Asian cast of Carrie: the Musical as Frieda, and played the role of Oda Mae Brown's younger sister Louise in the musical stage adaptation of the movie Ghost, both under Atlantis Productions.

 In June 2014, Molina got her first lead theatre role as Aileen (alternating with Aicelle Santos) in the hit Pinoy musical Rak of Aegis.
 For her performance in Rak of Aegis, she was awarded Best Actress in a Musical by Gawad Buhay.
 She then landed projects for television and film.

 In March 2023, Molina returned to the theatre scene as Zsazsa Zaturnnah in Zsazsa Zaturnnah the Musical...
 'Yun Lang!, produced by the Ateneo Blue Repertory and under the direction of Missy Maramara.